 Curated by Dieter Scholz, Irina Hiebert Grun and Joachim Jäger

-The exhibition will be accompanied by a publication edited by Joachim Jäger, Dieter Scholz and Irina Hiebert Grun: The Art of Society, 1900 – 1945, an exhibition catalogue of the Neue Nationalgalerie, DCV Verlag, Berlin, 2021.
-Price: approx. 27 euros.
+The exhibition is accompanied by a publication edited by Dieter Schol, Joachim Jäger and Irina Hiebert Grun: The Art of Society, 1900 – 1945, an exhibition catalogue of the Neue Nationalgalerie, DCV Verlag, Berlin, 2021.
+Price: 29 euros.

 A collection presentation by the Nationalgalerie, Staatlichen Museen zu Berlin

 Potsdamer Straße 50

 Bus: Potsdamer Brücke, Potsdamer Platz Bhf / Voßstraße, Kulturforum, Philharmonie

 Tue 10:00 - 18:00

 Opening times on public holidays Opening hours